 What’s “NORMAL” when it comes to weddings?

-I get asked this all the time by my bride and groom clients.
-They’re planning this big event, possibly the biggest party they’ll plan.
+I get asked this all the time by my wedding clients.
+They’re planning this big event, likely the biggest party they’ll plan.
 Ever.
 They are conscious of budget, trends, but being unique, wanting to have a good time, keep their guests having fun and still have a healthy respect for what the event should accomplish: a ceremony of commitment between two people.
-Wedding planning is a complex and full time job indeed.
-And you’re probably doing it for the first time.

-The best thing I can recommend is hire awesome people to execute your vision.
+The best thing you can do is hire awesome people to execute your vision.
 I can help!

-What was normal in 2013 for my couples.
+What was normal in 2016 for my weddings.
 I’ll tell you:

-This year I had the pleasure of photographing 18 great weddings all over New England.
-From Portsmouth, NH to Newport, Rhode Island.
-Out to Western Mass and across the state on the Cape.
+This year I had the pleasure of photographing 27 great weddings all over New England.
+From Troy, NH to Newport, Rhode Island.
+Out to Western Mass a couple times and as far as Lake George, NY.

-14 out of these 18 took place in Massachusetts.
+22 out of these 27 took place in Massachusetts (it’s a great state, isn’t it?)

-In addition to those “regular” sized weddings I photographed 5 other smaller weddings.
-Ranging from elopements to small & larger gatherings with a 2-3 hour schedule.
-We focused our time on the ceremony and some portraits.
+Four of those 27 weddings were “smaller”.
+Ranging from elopements to small & larger gatherings with a 1.5-4 hour schedule.
+We focused our time on the ceremony and some time for portraits.

 I’ll define regular as, having a +5 hour schedule that includes: getting ready, ceremony & reception in some fashion.